Valhallabooi/Youtube_Downloader/README.md

 # Youtube_Downloader
-# Author: Martin
+# Author: Martin Kleppa
-Made a simple Youtube_Downloader with a Gui
+Made a simple Youtube video downloader with a Gui

 Install: pip install yt_dlp

 Install: ffmpeg

+Install: tkinter

+or use the executables in the executables folder